List of University of Maryland Francis King Carey School of Law alumni

-This is a list of notable alumni of the University of Maryland Francis King Carey School of Law (Maryland Carey Law), formerly named University of Maryland School of Law (UM Law) until 2011, and located in Baltimore, Maryland, U.S.
+The University of Maryland Francis King Carey School of Law, named the University of Maryland School of Law until 2011, in Baltimore, Maryland, U.S., is one of the oldest law schools in the United States.
+Since its founding in 1824, its alumni have included prominent politicians, judges, and others.

+Politicians

 Governors

 The following former Maryland governors are alumni of UM Law: